Pixel-World-DH2642/PixelWorld/README.md

 - **Dynamic Weather**: The environment's weather reflects the user's actual geolocation, enhancing immersion.
 - **Drawing Your Painting**: Users can create pixel art on a 16x16 canvas, using a simple drawing tool.
 - **Painting Submission**: Users can upload their own pixel art, attaching a quote and personal description.
 - **Museum**: A gallery where users can like and comment on paintings created by others, each with its own quote and description.
-The likes and comments are real-time updated.
+- **Real-time Updated Likes and Comments**: The likes and comments are updated in real-time!
+- **Responsive Design**: The application is designed to be responsive and works well on both desktop and mobile devices\*.
 - **User Profile**: Users can view their own paintings, along with their profile information.

+_\*Note: The application works best on laptop or bigger screens.
+The world page will give a warning on mobile devices with narrow screens or without keyboard inputs.
+All other pages are fully responsive and usable on mobile devices._

 ## Technology stack